-USPTO moved beyond water-fall based requirement cycles and saw an increase in continuous improvement.
+USPTO moved beyond waterfall based requirement cycles and increased continuous improvement.

-Scroll to read the whole story or download the report.
+Scroll to read the whole story or download the free report.

 Long, Waterfall-based Predictive Requirements Cycles